tigera/docs/calico-enterprise/network-policy/generate-policy-recommendation.mdx

 ### Big picture

-Generate a {{site.prodname}} policy recommendation to secure workloads.
+Generate a {{site.prodname}} policy recommendation to secure namespaces.

 ### Value

 After installing {{site.prodname}}, one of the first things developers need to do is secure unprotected workloads that do not have network policy enforcement.
 (For example, by default, Kubernetes pods accept traffic from any source.)
-The {{site.prodname}} Manager policy recommendation feature helps developers with minimal, to no experience to generate a {{site.prodname}} network policy to secure workloads.
+The {{site.prodname}} Manager policy recommendation feature helps developers with minimal, to no experience to generate a {{site.prodname}} network policy to secure namespaces.

 This self-service feature for developers allows network security teams to focus on the overall network policy labeling, evaluation, RBAC, and workflow.